AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/Speech_Emotion_Detection/README.md

 6- Result: The Accuracy Score range by using Training, Validation, and Testing Data is 52.78% up to 86.97%.

-# 6- validate the model
+# 6- Validating the model
-By using classification_report(y_test, y_pred) and visualization
+By using classification report and visualization

-# 7- using a new angry wave to test the models’ performance
+# 7- Testing the models’ performance
 ![Test Image 6](https://github.com/AMMAshi/AMMAshi-Saudi-Digital-Academy---Data-Science-Immersive---Bootcamps/blob/master/Speech_Emotion_Detection/images/test.png)
+using a new angry wave to test the models’ performance:

 1- For The Machine Learning Model: the model predicted that the wave was an angry wave.

 2- For The Deep Learning Model: the model predicted that the wave was 99% as an angry wave.